collapsed-stacks/atheism/questions/898/does-holding-a-belief-constitute-a-belief-or-does-a-person-have-to-act-to-tru.md

 - posted by: [Evan Carroll](https://stackexchange.com/users/-1/5-evan-carroll) on 2010-12-17
 - score: 3

-<p>I would err on the side "holding the belief."
+I would err on the side "holding the belief."
 It is not always possible to "act" on the belief to begin with.
-A good example of this would be freedom in regards to jumping off the Empire State Building: are you free because you believe you <em>can</em> do it, even if you <em>never</em> do it; or, is no one truly free unless they've <em>done</em> it?</p>
+A good example of this would be freedom in regards to jumping off the Empire State Building: are you free because you believe you *can* do it, even if you *never* do it; or, is no one truly free unless they've *done* it?

-<p>You can probably argue that neither proposition is more <em>true</em>, but the latter is certainly on its face absurd.</p>
+You can probably argue that neither proposition is more *true*, but the latter is certainly on its face absurd.

-<p>Simple "holding the belief" constitutes "belief".
-You should require no experiential evidence.</p>
+Simple "holding the belief" constitutes "belief".
+You should require no experiential evidence.

 ## Answer 899